leahneukirchen/styleguide/C-STYLE.md

 * Only initialize variables when it is sensible.

 * Use `int` variables to store boolean values in general.

+* Avoid bit fields unless you absolutely need to save space.

 * Avoid forward declarations unless indispensable.
   Let `main` be the last function in code.